 For example, in the late 80’s, Beatrice informed that the Steelers wanted to move Gerald Williams from nose tackle to defense end, a switch that didn’t happen until Joel Steed broke the starting lineup in 1993.
-During the 1994 season, he also correctly predicted that 1994 would be Eric Green and Barry Foster’s final seasons in Pittsburgh.
+A year later, Ken Beatrice also correctly predicted that 1994 would be Eric Green and Barry Foster’s final seasons in Pittsburgh.

 - In that same call, he also said the Steelers would target tight end in the 1995 draft, and of course they drafted Mark Bruener several months later.